The CGT – sheepdogs in wolves’ clothing

 Appendix on SUD

 This text concentrates on the CGT, but Sud is also as criticisable as the CGT.
 This union, generally speaking, is more able than the CGT to accept within it leftists, ultra-leftists and also potentially rebellious but indecisive individuals.
 See, for example, SUD-Rail, SUD-Education, etc. This comes from the role that the CFDT played after May 68 and then from the role of the CFDT-Opposition fraction, from which Sud was born.
 Typical example: the duplicity of SUD on its involvement in the nuclear power industry.
 The CGT has long been pro-nuclear, but Sud officially talks about a slow withdrawal from civilian nuclear power, whilst saying nothing about military nuclear power uses; it talks about alternative energy, and so on, but, like the CGT, presents candidates for the board of directors of the Atomic Energy Commission (CEA).
-See this about the development of Sud during the rail straikes of 1986-7:
+See this about the development of Sud during the strikes of 1996:

 « The frequent references by the founders of the SUD to the origins of revolutionary syndicalism, indeed of anarcho-syndicalism for those who are also members of the CNT, to the original trade unions and to the first associations which had as their objective the emancipation of the workers, can develop illusions.
 Likewise their hostility to the most narrow-minded corporatism.